Urpagin/slpcli/README.md

 ## TODO

-* Remove the small overhead of launching a new thread with `std::thread` by using an Asio-native solution (see [Timeouts](https://think-async.com/Asio/asio-1.30.2/doc/asio/examples/cpp11_examples.html)) / [Source Code](https://github.com/chriskohlhoff/asio/tree/master/asio/src/examples/cpp11/timeouts).
+* Remove the small overhead of launching a new thread with `std::thread` by using an Asio-native solution (see [Timeouts](https://think-async.com/Asio/asio-1.30.2/doc/asio/examples/cpp11_examples.html)) / [Source Code](https://github.com/chriskohlhoff/asio/tree/master/asio/src/examples/cpp11/timeouts). (in progress in the `devel` branch)
 * Add support for Bedrock Edition?
 * Add a thread pool and async requests to check a text file for online MC servers. (in progress in the `devel` branch)
 * Maybe adding CL11 as a submodule isn't clever.
 If it works now, why not update it?